 For existing businesses, write the executive summary for your audience—whether it’s investors, business partners, or employees.
 Think about what your audience will want to know and just hit the highlights.

 The key parts of your plan that you’ll want to highlight in your executive summary are:

-- Your opportunity: This is a summary of what your business does, what problem it solves, and who your customers are going to be.
+- Your opportunity: This is a summary of what your business does, what problem it solves, and who your customers are.
 This is where you want readers to get excited about your business

 - Your team: For investors, your business’s team is often even more important than what the business is.
 Briefly highlight why your team is uniquely qualified to build the business and make it successful.

-- Financials: What are the highlights of your forecasts?
-Summarize your sales goals, when you plan to be profitable and how much money you need to get your business off the ground.
+- Financials: What are the highlights of your financial forecast?
+Summarize your sales goals, when you plan to be profitable, and how much money you need to get your business off the ground.

-The “opportunity” section of your business plan is all about the product or service that you are creating.
+The “opportunity” section of your business plan is all about the products and services that you are creating.
 The goal is to explain why your business is exciting and the problems that it solves for people.
 You’ll want to cover:

-- Problem & Solution: Most successful businesses solve a problem for their customers.
-They make their lives easier or fill an unmet need in the marketplace.
+Most successful businesses solve a problem for their customers.
+Their products and services make people’s lives easier or fill an unmet need in the marketplace.
 In this section, you’ll want to explain the problem that you solve, whom you solve it for, and what your solution is.
 This is where you go in-depth to describe what you do and how you improve the lives of your customers.

 This section of your business plan dives into how you’re going to accomplish your goals.
 While the Opportunity section discussed what you’re doing, you now need to explain the specifics of how you’re going to do it.

 Marketing & sales

 What marketing tactics do you plan to use to get the word out about your business?
 You’ll want to explain how you get customers to your door and what the sales process looks like.
 For businesses that have a sales force, explain how the sales team gets leads and what the process is like for closing a sale.